Home » Blog » Placing Big Bets to Facilitate Major Health Breakthroughs

 Q: What are the mission areas of the agency:

 A: “We are disease agnostic.
-We don’t have a dedicated line in cancer, or immunology, or allergy, or something like that.
-We are the answer to that.
+We don’t have a dedicated line in cancer, immunology, or allergy, or others.
 Instead, we focus on mission areas.
-So we have four mission areas.
+We have four mission areas.
 One is on the future of health science.
-So that is the really cool novel technology and technology platforms. […] [The next area is] resilient systems, so thinking of what’s not working in our system.
-This could be data sharing, this could be cybersecurity, this could be issues with reimbursement or care models […] But I also like to think about how are those cool new technologies being integrated into our system? […] The third area is scalable solutions.
-So how are we going to scale these new platforms, approaches, [and] technologies up and out?
-This is where you are going to start thinking about things like biomanufacturing, things like supply chain. […] And then the last is on proactive health – our preventative medicine office.
+That is the really cool novel technology and technology platforms.
+The next area is resilient systems—thinking of what’s not working in our [healthcare] system.
+This could be data sharing, this could be cybersecurity, this could be issues with reimbursement or care models.
+But also: how are those cool new technologies being integrated into our system?
+The third area is scalable solutions—how are we going to scale these new platforms, approaches, [and] technologies up and out?
+This is where you start thinking about things like biomanufacturing, like supply chains.
+And then the last [mission area] is on proactive health – our preventative medicine office.
 This is keeping people from becoming patients.”

 Watch the full discussion.